Multiple Point Simulation#

 remove a random set of values from the truth model (not at data locations)

-Now we have the circumstances in the middle of the calculation of a multiple point simulation,
+Now we have set up the circumstances in the middle of the calculation of a multiple point simulation,

-data are assigned to nearest grid nodes and are immutable
+data are assigned to nearest grid cells and are immutable during the simulation

-previously simulated values are assigned to grid and treated as data
+previously simulated values are assigned to grid cells and treated as data

 unsimulated values (future steps on the random path) are unsimulated (unassigned at this step)

-n_unsim = 580 # number of unsimulated nodes in model (580 for only data in grid)
+n_unsim = 580 # number of unsimulated grid cells in model (580 for only data in grid)

 total_step = nx*ny - len(df)